Bob Lanier: Detroit Pistons (1970–1980)

 Lanier was the first overall pick by the National Basketball Association's Detroit Pistons in the 1970 NBA draft.
 He was also a territorial pick by the New York Nets of the American Basketball Association in the 1970 ABA Draft.

-Lanier signed with the Pistons, who eagerly presented him with his NBA contract while he was still in the hospital recuperating from knee surgery.
-Lanier reported to Pistons training camp limping, in significant pain, and overweight from his long period of inactivity following the surgery.
 Lanier played while still recovering from surgery.
 He was named to the 1971 NBA All-Rookie Team, averaging 15.6 points and 8.1 rebounds for the 45–37 Pistons in 24 minutes per game under Coach Butch van Breda Kolff.
 "I wasn't healthy when I got to the league," Lanier reflected.
 "I shouldn't have played my first year.
 But there was so much pressure from them to play, I would have been much better off—and our team would have been much better served—if I had just sat out that year and worked on my knee.
 My knee was so sore every single day that it was ludicrous to be doing what I was doing."
 Lanier rehabilitated his knee with the help of Coach van Breda Kolff, who had Lanier stay at his beachfront house for 2½ weeks to run in the sand and strengthen his knee and legs.

 Lanier became a star for Detroit, playing alongside teammate Dave Bing.
 He averaged more than 21 points per game for each of the next eight seasons, with a high mark of 25.7 PPG in the 1971–72 season.
 Lanier averaged more than 11 rebounds per game in seven straight seasons.
-Lanier's latter years in Detroit were marred by recurring injuries, as he never played more than 64 games in any of his last four seasons as a Piston.
+On November 28, 1972, Lanier scored 48 points, a Pistons franchise record to this day for points scored in a game by a center, during a 129–96 win over the Portland Trail Blazers.
 On January 15, 1974, Lanier led all scorers in that season's NBA All Star Game with 24 points, and was named the All-Star Game MVP.

 Detroit was a franchise in constant transition.
 Lanier played under eight coaches in ten seasons: Butch van Breda Kolff (1970–1971), Terry Dischinger (1971), Earl Lloyd (1971–1972), Ray Scott (1972–1975), Herb Brown (1975–1977), Bob Kauffman (1977–1978), Dick Vitale (1978–1979), and Richie Adubato (1979–1980).
-Each coach was hired or fired mid-season.
+Each coach was hired or fired in mid-season.
 Of his time in Detroit, Lanier said, "I think '73–74 was our best team [52–30].
 We had Dave [Bing], Stu Lantz, John Mengelt, Chris Ford, Don Adams, Curtis Rowe, George Trapp.
 But then for some reason, they traded six guys off that team before the following year.
 I just didn't feel we ever had the leadership...
 That was a rough time because, at the end of every year, you'd be so despondent."

+Lanier's latter years in Detroit were marred by recurring injuries, as he never played more than 64 games in any of his last four seasons as a Piston.